akirov/ImgMatch/README.md

   waiting for it to exit (where?).
   Or just connect &CompareThread::finished() with &QObject::deleteLater().

-- Extract CompareThread in a separate file!
-Rename to CompareManagerThread?
+- Extract CompareThread in a separate file?
+Rename to CompareManagerThread.

+- Process files in parallel with a pool of worker threads - POSIX (see Wav2mp3), QThreadPool, QtConcurrent, or C++11.

 - Remove non-C++11 code, as C++03 is not supported any more.

-- Rename PixelRGB to Pixel8UC3 (or PixelABC, or PixelXYZ), because we can have other 3 independent parameters (YUV, HLS, CMY...), not only RGB.
-  Write conversion methods?

-- Provide access (void pointer or #ifdefs?) to Pixel implementation (cv::Mat or QImage), so native methods can be called (with #ifdefs)?

-- Process files in parallel with a pool of threads - POSIX (see Wav2mp3), QThreadPool, or QtConcurrent.

 - We don't need to store image names in the results, we can store image index in an array of names (URIs) only, so change ComPair?